Geovation/catalyst-deployment/README.md

 Azure deployment has been written using [Azure Resource Manager (ARM)](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) templates.

+### Instructions, VS-Code Deployment

+#### 1. **Install Bicep Extension**

+Navigate to VS-Code extensions, and install the extension called 'Bicep' from Microsoft.

+#### 2. **Deploy**

+-   On the 'explorer' panel, right-click on the bicep file, and select 'Show Deployment Pane'.
+You may be asked to allow Bicep access and sign-in to Microsoft.
+-   In the deployment pane, under Deployment Scope, select the scription and the Resource Group you would like to deploy with.
+-   Under 'parameters', either change resources to your desired name, or leave as default.
+-   Select 'deploy' and wait for resources to deploy.
+They should become accessible through the Resource group on the Azure portal.

 ## AWS

 AWS deployment has been written using [CloudFormation templates](https://aws.amazon.com/cloudformation/resources/templates/).